 - Ignore expiration dates altogether.
-Instead, try to renew the Access Token if your API rejects a request from the client (such as with a 401).
+Instead, try to renew the Access Token if your API rejects a request from the application (such as with a 401).

 In the case of the Implicit Grant, the

 expires_in parameter is returned by Auth0 as a hash parameter following a successful authentication.
 For the Authorization Code Grant, it is returned to the backend server when performing the authorization code exchange.

 expires_in parameter indicates how many seconds the Access Token will be valid for, and can be used to anticipate expiration of the Access Token.